The Butterfly Effect (band): 2010–2016: Aborted fourth album and breakup

 The tour ran from April to June 2012.
 During the time, Boge expanded more on why he left, and the band's turmoil.
 Boge described resentment of the official press release, stating that calling it "amicable" was "bullshit", and that it entirely came down to members not getting along or respecting him.
 He blamed himself as well, stating: "'If I've lost the faith from my bandmates to produce what I think are the best melodies...' and to have that trust taken away, then I couldn't go on working like that.
 Not only that, but I don't want to be the weak link in a band.
 I don't want to be the guy that's not pulling his weight.
 That was another reason, too.
 I thought, 'If that was the case, I've got to go."

 After the band's farewell tour concluded in June 2012, Boge left the band and worked with his other band, Thousand Needles in Red, while the remaining three members started the search for a new lead singer in order to resume work on a fourth studio album.

 In August 2013, the band released their DVD Effected, a two-DVD set featuring a live recording of the Melbourne show of the Effected tour and a documentary outlining the band's career and internal struggles up until that point.
 The DVD debuted at No. 1 on the ARIA music DVD chart.

 In September 2013, the band announced an Australian tour for October, shortly after announcing Paul Galagher as the band's new lead singer.
 The band released their first and only single with Galagher entitled "Eyes Down", at the same time.
 After a second period of years of public silence and inactivity, the band officially announced their disbandment in August 2016.

 2017–present: Reunion and IV

 In July 2017, the band announced the reformation of their original lineup, with Boge again as the lead singer, and announced they would begin touring Australia again in March 2018.

 In June 2022, the band announced their fourth album, IV, would be released in late 2022 and that they would tour Australia in September and October 2022.
+In August 2023, the band announced a 20th anniversary tour for Begins Here to take place in February 2024.